SignalIO-Team/docs/docs/index.md

 ### SignalIO Web App Connetion

-To connect the device to the SignalIO Web Platform first of all you need to login to the dashboard.
+To connect the device to the SignalIO Web Platform first you need to login to the dashboard.

 ![image](platform-1024x576.png)

-Next step is to add a new “plugin” to your dashboard and then connect the device to it.
+The Next step is to add a new “plugin” to your dashboard and then connect the device to it.
 To do so you need to press on the “plus” sign at the bottom of the dashboard working panel.
 Then you need to proceed through all of the options.
 The process is shown in the following pictures:

 Picture 1